Space Conference Speaker

 Student Events: NextGen Sessions

-Morning Plenaries: Thursday Morning Plenary
+Morning Plenaries: Sunday Morning Plenary, Thursday Morning Plenary

 Dr. Pascal Lee is a planetary scientist with the SETI Institute, the Mars Institute, and NASA Ames Research Center in Mountain View, California.
 He is also professor of planetary sciences at Kepler Space University, and chief scientist for Ceres Robotics, a NASA Commercial Lunar Payload Services (CLPS) industry provider.
 He also serves as the National Space Society’s Vice-President for Planetary Development.